klauspost/reedsolomon/README.md

 # Changes

+## March 6, 2019

+The pure Go implementation is about 30% faster.
+Minor tweaks to assembler implementations.

 ## February 8, 2019

 AVX512 accelerated version added for Intel Skylake CPUs.
 This can give up to a 4x speed improvement as compared to AVX2.
 See [here](https://github.com/klauspost/reedsolomon#performance-on-avx512) for more details.